integrii/go-redis-migrator/README.md

 A cluster aware Redis key migrator.
 Moves keys from one cluster or host to another cluster or host.

 ## Setup
-First, install the dependencies: `go install`
+First, get the dependencies: `go get -v`

 Then, make a build: `go build`